Posted on: 7th September

 There’s systems for those who love data, those who want the most minimal handlebar setup possible, and everyone in between.
 You’re spoiled for choice!

-E-bike motors will behave differently when you stop pedalling depending on how they’re programmed to disengage.
+E-Bike motors will behave differently when you stop pedaling depending on how they’re programmed to disengage.
 Some motors will de-couple completely when you reach the 25 km/h maximum speed for the pedal assist, while others will stay engaged and cause a small amount of resistance.

 The Brose, Rocky Mountain, and Specialized systems are the de-coupling systems that will not give any resistance when pedalling.
 The rest will give a small amount of resistance.